 3. Get out into nature

-While it isn’t a requirement that your retreat take place in a remote location, there’s something about being in nature that encourages reflection and connection.
+While it isn’t a requirement that your retreat takes place in a remote location, there’s something about being in nature that encourages reflection and connection.
 Invite your attendees to slow down, put their phones away, and connect with their authentic selves outdoors.
 Whether you lead a group hike, gather around a campfire, or meditate together, spending time outside can help set the tone of your retreat and make it easier to connect with each other.

 4. Take a hero’s journey

 Many men’s retreats are framed around the hero’s journey and other mythological or archetypal frameworks.
 For example, the Mankind Project hosts a New Warrior Training Adventure for men that involves trust-building exercises, like being led into the woods blindfolded.
 You don’t have to take things to that extreme, but sometimes introspection goes better with a side of mythmaking.
 Structure your retreat as a journey with a familiar character arc and conclusion.